 - Light breakthrough bleeding or spotting in between menstrual cycles after puberty

 - Newborn Vaginal Bleeding.
-Baby girls can have vaginal bleeding at any time from 2-10 days of life.
+Baby girls can have some minor vaginal bleeding.
+It can start any time from 2-10 days of life.
 This is normal and called false menses.
 The cause is the sudden drop-off in the mother's estrogen (a hormone) after birth.
-The blood-tinged discharge can last 3 or 4 days.
+The blood-tinged or pink discharge should not last more than 3 or 4 days.

 - Before Puberty.
 Vaginal bleeding (other than newborn) is not normal.
 Bleeding in this age group needs an exam.